-1. The physical demands.
+1. The physical demands

-2. Bodily functions.
+2. Bodily functions

-3. Sub plans.
+3. Sub plans

-4. Helpful suggestions from teenagers.
+4. Helpful suggestions from teenagers

 You know the part in Gone With the Wind where Melly is in labor and things aren’t going well and Prissy suggests she put a knife under the bed to cut the pain?
 Well, it’s kinda like that.
 Middle schoolers are full of helpful parenting suggestions, from what to name the baby (No, Anthony, I won’t name it after you.
 First of all, you make me crazy, and secondly, it’s a girl.) to how to ensure soccer dominance from infancy.
 Because, priorities.

-5. The distraction factor.
+5. The distraction factor

-I’m still teaching like a normal person, despite being basically a cartoon manatee at this point.
+I’m still teaching like a normal person, despite basically being a cartoon manatee at this point.
 I’m trying to keep my kids focused and engaged.
 But I can’t help the fact that, over the course of the day, we watch my ankles swell like balloons blown up by sloths.
 I start homeroom looking like a normal person from the waist down.
 By the end of study hall, I’m the mayor of Cankletown.
 When I sit down to read out loud to my kids, the baby starts partying.
-Half the kids are reading To Kill a Mockingbird; the others are watching the extremely disturbing seismic activity that they can see from all the way at the back of the room.
+Half the kids are reading To Kill a Mockingbird; the others are watching the extremely disturbing seismic activity that they can see from all the way in the back of the room.

-6. Managing food and water intake.
+6. Managing food and water intake

 The constant peeing really is a problem, partly because I fill my giant water bottle up multiple times a day.
 One day a few weeks ago I got really busy and, by lunchtime, had only gone through 2/3 of a bottle of water.
 Then I fainted at a picnic table behind the school and may or may not have flashed several children, since I was wearing a skirt.
 Now I drink a lot of water.
 As for food, my kids are getting used to hearing grammar taught around a mouthful of cherry tomatoes or almonds.
-Or Swiss Cake Rolls.
+Or Swiss cake rolls.
 Sorry, guys.

-7. Lack of alcohol.
+7. Lack of alcohol

 You know, on faculty meeting days you just need a glass of wine when you get home.
 Too bad.
 Not happening.

-8. The knowing looks.
+8. The knowing looks

 Middle schoolers know where babies come from.
-It doesn’t matter that I’ve been married for ten years, or that I already have a child whom most of my students have met.
+It doesn’t matter that I’ve been married for ten years or that I already have a child, whom most of my students have met.
 I’m basically a walking billboard proclaiming that, at some point in the not-so-distant past, I had sex.
 And now they all know.
 Shudder.

 I’ve got eight more weeks until I’m due, and I figure there are some things that will be advantageous.
 The entire month of December, if I sense that my students are distracted, I’m going to let out bloodcurdling, going-into-labor screams to refocus their attention.
 That’ll be fun.
 I get to eat all the Costco castoffs they put in our workroom with no real sense of guilt, so there’s a lot more cheese danish in my life now.

 Teaching right up to my due date isn’t ideal, and I’m definitely moderately concerned that I will end up giving birth in my classroom.
 I could live with that, except that carpet is gross and there’s a mild lizard infestation that always gets worse in the winter.
 It wouldn’t be ideal.
 Until then, I’ll be teaching and grading and yelling and planning and acting as a living advertisement against teen pregnancy for my students.
-But I’m still not naming her Anthony.
+But I’m still not naming my baby Anthony.